French state fund sells 1.9 percent Orange stake

 The fund said it was selling the 50 million shares through an accelerated private placement to institutional investors, reducing its holding to 11.6 percent.

 The shares will be priced between 11.60 euros and 11.90 euros each, a source familiar with the matter said.
-The stock closed up 2.8 percent at 11.905 euros in Paris on Tuesday, for a market value of 31.5 billion euros (24.55 billion pounds).
+The stock closed up 2.8 percent at 11.905 euros in Paris on Tuesday, for a market value of 31.5 billion euros ($39.79 billion).

 Orange has seen its stock rise more than 30 percent since the start of the year as investors bet on its recovery from a French price war touched off in 2012, as well as possible consolidation in the telecoms industry.